2 LAPD Officers Hurt In Crash While In Pursuit Of U-Haul Van

-VAN NUYS (CBSLA) — Two police officers were injured early Monday after in a crash involving two other cars while in pursuit of a stolen U-Haul van.
+VAN NUYS (CBSLA) — Two police officers were injured early Monday in a crash involving two other cars while in pursuit of a stolen U-Haul van.

 The LAPD patrol vehicle crash happened near Sherman Way and Woodman Avenue, while the stolen U-Haul crashed into a fence at Woodman Place, west of Woodman Way.
 The suspect ran away from the van and has been reported running on nearby train tracks.